HSF/hsf.github.io/organization/_posts/2023/2023-01-19-coordination.md

 Standards would be very interesting.
 No detailed discussions yet on APIs or specific needs.
 This came out of an MC4EIC discussion, where specific nuclear generators are used, but they lack many important features found in generators like Sherpa and MG5 (matching, merging, ...).

 Workshop on computational efficiency in generators would be welcome again.
 CMS meeting that discussed this, so there is interest.
-But how can we engage them better.
+But how can we engage them better?

 Our mailing lists might well be a bit tired now, given their origins in the CWP process.